WHAT EXPERTISE DOES HANLEY & CO HAVE?

 Segregation (splitting) of your business activities is usually ineffective once the VAT officers are looking at your affairs.

 Call us for detailed advice about VAT registrations, business segregations, late registrations, and explanations of the financial impact of being VAT registered.

 BOOKKEEPING RECORDS (ADVICE ON WHAT RECORDS YOU MUST KEEP)

-Ideally you would use our Kashflow online bookkeeping software (visit our bookkeeping page for a video demonstration).
+Ideally, you would use our Kashflow online bookkeeping software (visit our bookkeeping page for a video demonstration).
 There are numerous advantages to this software but one particular advantage for online traders is that Kashflow can easily link with your Paypal account.
 So that all your Paypal transactions can be imported automatically, minimising the bookkeeping work you have to complete.
 If you would prefer to prepare your bookkeeping in an analysis book or spreadsheet, we can work with you to ensure your bookkeeping is effective.
 We have devised templates to help Amazon businesses summarise transactions from their eSeller Central account to incorporate seamlessly in Kashflow or other records.

 In either case you do need to regularly print out certain details and keep them, as a requirement from HMRC.
 For example, you will need to print out or export monthly reports detailing items you’ve sold and the fees and Paypal charges incurred.
 In addition, you should keep detailed records of and receipts for all expenditure on goods purchased and all business expenses and overheads.

 Important Disclaimer.
 This website has been prepared for general interest.
 It is important to take professional advice on specific issues.
 We believe the information contained to be correct as at June 2018.
 Whilst all possible care has been taken in the preparation of this information, no responsibility for loss occasioned by any person acting or refraining from acting as a result of the material contained herein can be accepted by the firm, the authors or publishers. © Hanley & Co.